andpalmier/SemProj/report.md

 ## Get root job

-Looking in the Internet for useful information, we found a video \[PUT REFERENCE\] tackling the problem of security in Fuchsia.
-As part of this video, the speaker presented a flaw in the current implementation of the kernel, which allows a program who is able to get the *"root job"* to obtain all its children recursively.
+While looking for useful information, we found a video[@vid][@linux] tackling the problem of security in Fuchsia.
+As part of the presentation, the speaker discussed a flaw in the current implementation of the kernel, which allows a program who is able to get the *"root job"* to obtain all its children recursively.
 This means that all the handles of running processes and jobs could be obtain.
 Therefore, we started looking in the code for references about a *root job*.

 We found a reference

 function $\rightarrow$ `ioctl_sysinfo_get_root_job`
 library we imported $\rightarrow$ `#include <zircon/device/sysinfo.h>`

-## Info about `evil` program
+## `evil`

-The `evil` program can perform several actions:
+The `evil` program can perform 3 actions:

-- Kill a process given a koid
+- Kill a process given its `koid`
-- Get the rights of a process given a koid
+- Get the rights of a process given its `koid`
-- Dump the memory of a process given a koid
+- Dump the memory of a process given a `koid`

-In order to do each of the mentioned task, the program has to navigate the tree of running jobs and retrieve the corresponding handle starting from the root job, which we retrieve using the following code:
+To do each of the mentioned task, the program has to navigate the tree of running jobs and retrieve the corresponding handle starting from the root job, which we retrieve using the following code:

 ```
 int fd = open("/dev/misc/sysinfo", O_RDWR);